Symptom Management Neutropenia Pain and Nutrition Case Lab

 Case Snapshot

-A 59-year-old patient receiving dose-dense chemotherapy calls at 7 PM with temperature 38.4 C, chills, sore throat, and fatigue.
-The same patient has metastatic bone pain rated 8 of 10 despite short-acting opioid use and has lost 8 percent of body weight in two months because food tastes metallic.
-This single case crosses infection risk, pain, nutrition, medication safety, and education.
+A 59-year-old on dose-dense chemotherapy calls at 7 PM with temperature 38.4 C, chills, sore throat, and fatigue.
+The same patient has metastatic bone pain rated 8/10 despite short-acting opioids and has lost 8% of body weight in two months because food tastes metallic.
+One case crosses infection risk, pain, nutrition, medication safety, and education.

 Neutropenic Fever